codescape/bitvunit/README.md

 Technology
 -------------

-The project makes use of the following frameworks to do its own work:
+The project makes use of the following frameworks to do its work:

 * [Apache Maven](http://maven.apache.org/) for build and dependency management
 * [HtmlUnit](http://htmlunit.sourceforge.net/) for HTML code inspection